trymnordal/TTK4145/ex9.md

      w5 = 15 + ceil(50/30)*10 + ceil(50/20)*5 = 15 + 20 + 15 = 50
      => Ra = 50 <= 50

-    Conclusion: Task set is schedulable
+    The task set is schedulable
-    The utilization test is sufficient, but not necessary.
-The response-time analysis is both sufficient and necessary.